-- experiencing or have any symptoms associated with COVID-19 including but not limited to fever, or chills, cough, shortness of breath, fatigue, muscle or body aches, headache, new loss of taste/smell, sore throat, congestions or runny nose, nausea or vomiting, diarrhea. - been in contact with anyone who has tested positive for COVID-19 infection within the last 14 days. - been in contact with anyone who is currently in quarantine for suspected COVID-19. - have a measured temperature of 100.0F or higher today. - have traveled out of NYS in the last 24 hours. - have received a positive COVID-19 test result in the past 14 days.
+- experiencing or have any symptoms associated with COVID-19 including but not limited to fever, or chills, cough, shortness of breath, fatigue, muscle or body aches, headache, new loss of taste/smell, sore throat, congestions or runny nose, nausea or vomiting, diarrhea. - been in contact with anyone who has tested positive for COVID-19 infection within the last 48 Hours. - been in contact with anyone who is currently in quarantine for suspected COVID-19. - have a measured temperature of 100.0F or higher today. - have received a positive COVID-19 test result in the past 10 days.